 Canada has a large and thriving free-market economy, and though there is more government intervention here than in the US, there is far less than in many European countries.
 Locals tend to be open minded and tolerant, and expat businesspeople can look forward to a welcoming working environment.

-Despite its size and diversity, expats can nevertheless count on a few consistencies in Canada's business culture, and Calgary is no exception.
-Canadians value punctuality, and it is rude to be more than a few minutes late.
+Despite its size and diversity, Canada nevertheless has a few consistencies in its business culture, and Calgary is no exception.
+Canadians value punctuality, and being more than a few minutes late is considered rude.
 Canadian companies generally have egalitarian management structures.
-The typical management style in the Calgary workplace tends to be less formal than in Europe, with managers preferring to be seen more as part of the team and less as aloof authority figures.
-Decisions ultimately rest with 'the boss', but input across all levels is highly valued.
+Managers prefer to be seen as part of the team and less as aloof authority figures.
+Decisions ultimately rest with the senior management, but input across all levels is highly valued.